 Consume 1-2 raw garlic cloves to increase iron and zinc absorption and bioavailability.

 An excessive amount of fat deposition in the liver can be fatal.
 Garlic had been found to be effective against non-alcoholic fatty liver.
-Scientists found that S-allylmercaptocysteine (SAMC) helped ameliorate hepatic injury and garlic oil’s antioxidative properties also helped protect against non-alcoholic fatty liver (43),(44).
+Sulphur containing amino acid cysteine in garlic helps to have a better detoxification effect and generates potent antioxidant glutathione.
+Scientists found that S-allylmercaptocysteine (SAMC) helped ameliorate hepatic injury and garlic oil’s antioxidative properties also helped protect against non-alcoholic fatty liver (42),(43).

 Garlic Dose For Ameliorating Fatty Liver